 There is one potential downside to the Mastiff.
-Like most giant dog breeds, the Mastiff tends to have a shorter lifespan that the average dog.
-Most are considered seniors by age six and not many will live past the age of 11-12 years.
+Like most giant dog breeds, the Mastiff tends to have a shorter lifespan than the average dog.
+Most are considered seniors by age six and not many will live past the age of 11 to 12 years.
 However, aside from the orthopedic problems that affect some mastiffs, these dogs tend to be fairly healthy.Continue to 9 of 9 below.

 09 of 09